 Normalization

-Training classifiers/regressors.
+Training classifiers/regressors

 Post processors – calibration, fairness, explainability

 The scope of this document is the AlgoMarker library only, and not the detailed description of the large algorithmic libraries it relies on.

 The AlgoMarker library enables an easy creation of new AlgoMarker types (as explained above).
 To do so the new AlgoMarker inherits from the base AlgoMarker (or an existing one) and needs to implement several basic functions: Load, Unload, ClearData, AddDataByType and CalculateByType.